-The Learning Resource Center (LRC) is located on the ground floor of the School of Social Work building.
-The center is designed to accommodate all Social Work students & faculty, including persons with mobility impairments.
+The Learning Resource Center (LRC) is located on the ground floor of the Steve Hicks School of Social Work building.
+The center is designed to accommodate all social work students and faculty, including persons with mobility impairments.
 UT Austin work-study students staff the LRC.
 The LRC is open Monday through Friday from 8:30 a.m. to 9:00 p.m. during the regular long session semesters.
 Summer hours are posted at the LRC.
 Please call 471-9223 for more information.
-The LRC and Social Work building are closed when there are home football games.
+The LRC and Steve Hicks School of Social Work building are closed when there are home football games.

 Clayton Shorkey, Ph.D., LCSW

 Professor & Director

 The Learning Resources Center supports educational programs by providing:

 - Audio/Visual Collection